Infrastructure policy of Donald Trump: Fossil fuels

-In June 2019, the Trump administration introduced a new rule on coal power plants' emissions, requiring electric utilities to cut their emissions to 35% below 2005 levels by 2030.
-It authorizes the setting up of targets for improving efficiency by state regulators and does not require switching from coal to other energy sources.
-This new rule replaces the Obama-era Clean Power Plan, which established specific carbon-emissions reduction target for each state.
-However, according to the International Energy Agency, the U.S. electricity sector would need to reduce its emissions by 74% below 2005 levels over the same period in order to prevent the global average temperature from rising by more than 2 °C. Nevertheless, utilities are already moving away from coal as the costs of alternatives become increasingly competitive.
+In June 2019, the Trump administration introduced a new rule on coal power plant emissions, requiring electric utilities to cut their emissions to 35% below 2005 levels by 2030.
+It authorized the creation of targets for improving efficiency by state regulators and did not require the switching from coal to other energy sources.
+This new rule replaced the Obama-era Clean Power Plan, which established specific carbon-emissions reduction target for each state.
+However, according to the International Energy Agency, the U.S. electricity sector needed to reduce its emissions by 74% below 2005 levels over the same period in order to prevent the global average temperature from rising by more than 2 °C. Nevertheless, utilities were already moving away from coal as the costs of alternatives had become increasingly competitive.

-The Trump administration is selling leases in Alaska's Arctic National Wildlife Refuge to oil companies for drilling.
-Although environmentalists oppose the project, saying that it damages the landscape and harms the caribou and birds that migrate there, some native Alaskans living in the area support the move.
-While infrastructure there is rather limited, residents receive their paychecks from the oil industry drilling in Prudhoe Bay, which also pays for a full-time fire department and a basketball gym.
-They also have flush toilets, which do not exist in villages outside the Refuge.
-However, after a lease sale, an oil company will need to first drill some test wells to see if there is a significant amount of oil in the area, and if they find it, they need environmental reviews and permits before they can extract it.
+The Trump administration was selling leases in Alaska's Arctic National Wildlife Refuge to oil companies for drilling.
+Although environmentalists opposed the project on the grounds that it damaged the landscape and harmed the animals that migrated there, some native Alaskans living in the area supported the move.
+While infrastructure there was limited, residents received their paychecks from the oil industry drilling in Prudhoe Bay, which also paid for a full-time fire department and a basketball gym.
+They also had flush toilets, which do not exist in villages outside the Refuge.
+However, after a lease sale, an oil company would need to first drill some test wells to see if a significant amount of oil in the area could be found, and if there was, then environmental reviews and permits would be needed before extraction could proceed.

 Cheap and abundant energy has fueled the revival of American manufacturing.
-However, steel tariffs from the Sino-American trade war also increased the cost of pipeline construction and other equipment.
+However, steel tariffs from the Trump administration's trade war with China also increased the cost of pipeline construction and other equipment.

+Donald Trump would oversee the largest increase in oil production during a single presidential term even after the COVID-19 pandemic in the United States hit in mid 2020.
+Just before the pandemic, US oil production would hit 13.2 million barrels a day which was the highest number in US history and an increase of nearly 4.1 million barrels from Trump's inauguration month.

 Nuclear energy

 In 2017, President Trump announced his administration was launching a "complete review" of ways to revive and expand the nuclear power industry.
 Energy Secretary Rick Perry also noted the importance increasing the use of nuclear energy, calling it "a very important part" of the Trump administration's energy strategy.

+During his second term, President Trump signed into law the One Big Beautiful Bill Act in 2025, which offers tax credits to the nuclear industry.